colintbowers/DependentBootstrap.jl/README.md

 A module for the Julia language that implements several varieties of the dependent statistical bootstrap as well as the corresponding block-length selection procedures.

-## WARNING

-I have recently upgraded and simplified this package for use with Julia v0.5.
-Unfortunately, this update includes an enormous number of breaking changes.
-On the plus side, the package is currently in the process of becoming officially registered, and after this, any breaking changes will come with deprecation warnings.

 ## Main features

 This module allows Julia users to estimate the distribution of a test statistic using any of several varieties of the dependent bootstrap.